Yacineos/portfolio/status.md

 # TODO
     * create the mobile navbar
+        * inspiration for buttons animation on desktop
     * button light mode / dark mode
     * find a good font
     * create the projects view ( isn't possible in the same page I guess)